|

 long been a good source.
 While many producers seem to have a very high

-threshold for tannin, the Vietti "Dolcetto d'Alba" from the 2011
+threshold for tannin, the Vietti "Dolcetto d'Alba" is usually

 - Currently available: